Jomy10/kiwi-ecs-swift/README.md

 Kiwi is a performant and versatile entity component system focussing on fast iteration and a nice api.

-To get started, navigate to the next pages:
+To get started, read the [usage guide](#usage) below.
+A documentation site will be set up later.

 ## Usage